daronphang/programming-resources/architectures/software/clean/clean.md

 Both the Use Case and the repository implementation should depend only on the repository interface to achieve dependency inversion.

+Sometimes the repository **may have persistence models that differ from the domain models**.
+A little duplication is better than having your application depend entirely on persistence models which may change in the future.

 ## Crossing boundaries

 If the use case needs to call the presenter, the call must not be direct as it would violate the Dependency Rule.
 This contradiction can be resolved using **Dependency Inversion Principle**.
 For example, we have the use case call an **interface** (shown here as Use Case Output Port) in the inner circle, and have the presenter in the outer circle implement it.